A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: The CC symbol via Tate categories

-in the sense of Beilinson, as discussed in Paragraph \ref{subsub:reminder_adeles}.
-We recall Theorem 7.11 of \cite{Braunling:2014ys}, in which the authors endowed the objects $\Ab_{X,\xi}(\F)$ inductively with the structure of higher Tate objects.
+After these preparations, let us return to geometry.
+Let $X$ be a Noetherian $k$-scheme and $\xi$ a saturated flag of integral closed subschemes $Z_i$.
+Moreover, suppose we are given a $k$-algebra $A$.
+Equipped with this data, we defined objects $F_{X,\xi}$ and $A_{X,\xi}$ in \S \ref{subsub:reminder_adeles}.

+By Theorem 7.10 of \cite{MR3510209}, the object $F_{X,\xi}$ carries a canonical structure of a higher Tate object.
 In particular, we see that $F_{X,\xi}$ gives rise to an $n$-Tate object $\underline{F}_{X,\xi}$ in the abelian category $\Coh_{Z_0}(X)$ (coherent sheaves on $X$, set-theoretically supported at $Z_0$).
 If $X$ is defined over a field $k$, then, because $Z_0$ is $0$-dimensional, global sections give rise to an exact functor

 Thus, $F_{X,\xi}$ gives rise to an $n$-Tate object in the category of finite-dimensional vector spaces over $k$.
-If $A$ is an arbitrary $k$-algebra, the tensor product determines an exact functor
+If $A$ is an arbitrary $k$-algebra, the tensor product $- \otimes_k A\colon \Vect_f(k) \to P_f(A)$ determines an exact functor

 \begin{definition} Let $X$, $\xi$, $k$, and $A$ be as described earlier.
 We define